 Tasha held her mouth agape about to give Kingston a piece of her mind.
 She took a deep breath in and a deep breath out, and said, “Thank you Kingston, for paying.
 I will find a way to repay you.”

-Sue held her transaction receiver up as Kingston pointed to the small block.
+Sue held her transaction receiver up as Kingston pointed his phone at the small block.
 They filled out the necessary paperwork for the SNP, and pre-filed the mutual pregnancy termination agreement form.
-When the results came back, the same day she could schedule her abortion, and this event would both behind them.
+When the results come, will be the day she could schedule her abortion, and this event would both behind them.
 Finished with paperwork, they all got up and followed Sue to complete the SNP.